 Qi-gong practices involve visualization gentle body movements, and breathing techniques to activate the vital energy inside the body.
 Qi gong originated in China and is performed by tens of millions of people throughout the world as a way to boost mental and physical health.

 Qi-gong is used in Chinese hospitals and is taught in major Chinese universities.
 It is a nationally and officially recognized medical procedure in that country.
 Qi gong is comprised of exercises that benefit the body as a whole as well as exercises that target the various systems of the body.
 It can help restore balance to the digestive, lymphatic, cardiovascular, and nervous systems.
-Aside from their own self-healing and personal benefit, practitioners of Qi-gong in Winter Park can also use it to heal other people.
+Aside from their own self-healing and personal benefit, practitioners of Qi-gong in Bellingham can also use it to heal other people.

 Physical and emotional problems, from the viewpoint of Eastern philosophy, are associated in one way or another to energy blockages within the body.
 According to this perspective, one of the major reasons Qi-gong cures mental and emotional problems is its capacity to balance and unblock the flow of energy in the body.
 You’ll benefit from Qi-Gong whether you believe in this theory or not.